 Final results of the first stage of the study published in The Lancet Gastroenterology & Hepatology in April 2021 showed that 12 weeks after the end of treatment, 97% of participants were cured.
 Cure rates were very high even for the hardest-to-treat patients.
 Importantly, patients combining several risk factors were cured, and no unexpected safety signals were detected.

-DNDi and FIND have also partnered on a project in collaboration with the Ministry of Health in Malaysia to generate evidence to support policy change and scale up of hepatitis C diagnosis and treatment.
+DNDi and FIND have also partnered on a project in collaboration with the Ministry of Health in Malaysia to generate evidence to support policy change and scale-up of hepatitis C diagnosis and treatment.
 During the period 2021-2022, DNDi contributed as a supporting partner for a study on HCV self-testing, one of the first studies in the world to assess the impact of home-based HCV self-testing on the uptake of HCV antibody testing.

 ‘I had to wait and wait for years, but was eventually offered the ravidasvir + sofosbuvir combination treatment.
 I took the treatment for 3 months and my illness is no longer there.’